Facebook iconStep-by-step Headless Shopify Store Setup

 You might wonder when and why you should contemplate incorporating Shopify into a React application.
 If your goal is to have the liberty to fully personalize your online store and harness the potency of React, then integrating Shopify within your React app becomes a feasible path.

-To integrate Shopify with a React application, the Shopify-React-App repository on GitHub comes in handy.
+To integrate Shopify with a React application, the Shopify-React-App repository on GitHub comes in handy and for comprehensive setup guidance, check our guide on Integrating GitHub with Your Shopify Store.
 This library has been crafted to ease the process of linking a Shopify store with a React app.
 It equips you with a Shopify context, simplifying the task of importing it into your application.
 It gives you all the necessary utilities to pull product information, add items to the cart, and manage checkout procedures.

 Integrating React to Shopify